-Lemma 2.
-If the intermediate expression $\gamma$ is derived from RCL 2000 expression $\alpha$ by reduction algorithm in k iterations then construction algorithm applied to $\gamma$ will terminate in exactly k iterations.
+LEMMA 2.
+If the intermediate expression γ is derived from RCL 2000 expression α by the Reduction algorithm in k iterations, then the Construction algorithm applied to γ will terminate in exactly k iterations.

-Proof: It is obvious that $\gamma$ has k quantifiers because the reduction algorithm generates exactly one quantifier for each iteration.
-Now the construction algorithm eliminates exactly one quantifier per iteration, and will therefore terminate in k iterations
+PROOF.
+It is obvious that γ has k quantifiers because the Reduction algorithm generates exactly one quantifier for each iteration.
+Now the Construction algorithm eliminates exactly one quantifier per iteration, and will therefore terminate in k iterations. \Box

-This leads to the following theorem, where $\mathcal{R}(expr)$ denotes the RFOPL expression translated by Reduction algorithm.
+This leads to the following theorem, where $\Re(expr)$ denotes the RFOPL expression translated by the Reduction algorithm.
 We define all occurrences of same OE term in an intermediate expression as a distinct OE term.

-Theorem 1.
-Given RCL 2000 expression $\alpha$ , $\alpha$ can be translated into RFOPL expression $\beta$ .
-Also $\alpha$ can be reconstructed from $\beta$ .
-That is, $\mathcal{C}(\mathcal{R}(\alpha)) = \alpha$ .
+THEOREM 1.
+Given RCL 2000 expression α , α can be translated into RFOPL expression β .
+Also α can be reconstructed from β .
+That is, $C(\mathcal{R}(\alpha)) = \alpha$.

-Proof: Let us define $C^n$ as n iterations of reduction algorithm, and $R^n$ as n iterations of reduction algorithm.
-We will prove the stronger result that $C^n(R^n(\alpha)) = \alpha$ by induction on the number of iterations in reduction R (or, C under the result of lemma 2).
+PROOF.
+Let us define \mathbb{C}^n as n iterations of the Construction algorithm, and \mathbb{R}^n as n iterations of Reduction algorithm.
+We prove the stronger result that \mathbb{C}^n $(\mathbb{R}^n(\alpha)) = \alpha$ by induction on the number of iterations in reduction \mathbb{R} (or, \mathbb{C} under the result of Lemma 2).

 Basis: If the number of iterations n is 0, the theorem follows trivially.

-Inductive Hypothesis: We assume that if n=k, this theorem is true.
+Inductive Hypothesis: We assume that if n = k, this theorem is true.

-Inductive Step: Consider the intermediate expression $\gamma$ translated by reduction algorithm in k+1 iterations.
-Let $\gamma'$ be the intermediate expression translated by reduction algorithm in the $k^{th}$ iteration. $\gamma$ differs from $\gamma'$ in having an additional rightmost quantifier and one less distinct OE term.
-Applying the construction algorithm to $\gamma$ , eliminates this rightmost quantifier and brings back the same OE term in all its occurrences.
-Thus the construction algorithm applied to $\gamma$ gives us $\gamma'$ .
-From this intermediate expression $\gamma'$ , we can construct $\alpha$ due to the inductive hypothesis.
-This completes the inductive proof.
+Inductive Step: Consider the intermediate expression γ translated by the Reduction algorithm in k + 1 iterations.
+Let γ' be the intermediate expression translated by the Reduction algorithm in the kth iteration. γ differs from γ' in having an additional rightmost quantifier and one less distinct OE term.
+Applying the Construction algorithm to γ eliminates this rightmost quantifier and brings back the same OE term in all its occurrences.
+Thus, the Construction algorithm applied to γ gives us γ' .
+From this intermediate expression γ' , we can construct α due to the inductive hypothesis.
+This completes the inductive proof. \Box